 - One of nine chicken thighs that were cooked in parallel, distributed over two trays.
 Even before hacking on the kernel it seemed I was fated to deal with issues of concurrency.

 - Contributing to open source projects used to seem like a overwhelming task.
-Before I made my first contribution to CPython, I think I spent a few weeks studying its internals (which was educating, but ultimately overkill).
+Before I made my first contribution to CPython, I spent a few weeks studying its internals (which was educating, but ultimately overkill).
 At some point I was also interested in contributing to Prometheus and Kubernetes, and tried to block out an hour every morning to “work on it” and figure out how to contribute.
 I never really committed to it because it felt so daunting.
 But now I’ve come to learn that the barrier to entry to any coding project is not so ridiculously high.

 - Random fact: the motherboard on my laptop also stopped working a day after the results came out, but I believe the two incidents were mostly unrelated.